Generalized Excited Random Walks under Bernoulli excitations: Introduction

-Let us briefly discuss two missing cases.
-For $d=3$ and $\beta=1/2$, we conjecture that the behavior of the $p_n$-\Nametwo{} would be analogous to that for $d\geq4$ and $\beta=1/2$.
-However, due to some technical difficulties, we were not able to prove it, see Remark~\ref{rem:restriction}.
-We also conjecture that in $d \ge 2$ the $p_n$-\Name{} has a positive probability to never return to the origin for any $\beta < 1/2$, see discussion in \cite{alves2022note}.
+For $\beta\in (0,1]$ and $d < \max\{9, \lfloor 2 + 4/\beta \rfloor + 1\}$, we conjecture that the SLLN for the range of the $p_n$-\Nametwo{} should hold, but in this case we only provide an upper bound.
+As a consequence, we can show that any limit point of the $p_n$-\Nametwo{} under diffusive scaling is stochastic bounded from above in the direction of the drift by a Brownian Motion plus a multiple of the square root of time.

-The paper is organized as follows: In Section~\ref{sec:model} we formally define the $p_n$-\Name{} (as well as a particular case, termed $p_n$-\Nametwo{}) and state the three main theorems concerning the different asymptotic behaviors depending on the model ($p_n$-\Name{} or $p_n$-\Nametwo{}), the value of $\beta$ and on the dimension $d$.
-Section~\ref{resultados_pn} is devoted to the proofs of the main results (see, Section~\ref{prova-pn-WGERW} and \ref{sec:main-theorem}).
-In Section~\ref{sec:rangeERW} we provide the proof of an auxiliary result (which may be of independent interest) regarding the asymptotic behavior of the range of the $p_n$-\Nametwo{} in $d \ge 2$ and $\beta = 1/2$ (see, Proposition~\ref{prop:RangeERW}); this result is used in the proof of Theorem~\ref{pn-ERW-d=>4}.
+The paper is organized as follows: In Section~\ref{sec:model} we formally define the $p_n$-\Name{}, as well as the $p_n$-\Nametwo{}, and state the main theorems concerning the different asymptotic behaviors depending on the model ($p_n$-\Name{} or $p_n$-\Nametwo{}), the value of $\beta$ and the dimension $d$.
+Section~\ref{sec:rangeERW} is devoted to the proof of the SLLN for the range.
+In Section~\ref{sec:SLLN_X} we provide the proof of the sub-ballistic SLLN for the $p_n$-\Nametwo{}.
+Finally, Section~\ref{resultados_pn} contains the proofs for the convergence in distribution under diffusive rescaling.